Scripture Reference:

 Story Overview:

 Mary and Martha sent for Jesus when their brother, Lazarus, got sick.
-When Jesus arrived at the home of these good friends, Lazarus had already been dead for four days and was buried in a tomb.
-Jesus raised Lazarus back to life.
+By the time Jesus arrived at the home of these good friends, Lazarus had already been dead for four days and was buried in a tomb.
+After grieving with His friends, Jesus raised Lazarus back to life.

 Background Study:

 This story is only recorded in the gospel of John.
-In fact, despite the fact that Jesus was very good friends with him, we only read about Lazarus in John chapters 11-12.
+In fact, despite Jesus being very good friends with him, we only read about Lazarus in John chapters 11-12.
 It is another Lazarus in Jesus’ story in Luke 16:19-31.

 Lazarus’ two sisters, Mary and Martha, are mentioned in Luke 10:38-42.
 John identifies Mary as the one who anointed Jesus’ feet with oil and wiped them with her hair (John 12:1-8).
 This is not the woman in Luke 7:36-50.